-Read some more---fiction, non-fiction, essays, editorials from magazines and newspapers.
+Read some more-fiction, non-fiction, essays, editorials from magazines and newspapers.
+Have conversations with people you agree with and people you disagree with.
+Watch the news.
+Try to attend one of the Shakespeare in the Park performances, a summer musical, a museum, or any other event that might broaden your horizons.
 Come armed with ideas for expressing your opinion about anything and everything.
-Try to attend one of the Shakespeare in the Park performances, a summer musical, a museum, or any other event that might broaden your horizons.
+Get some rest, too, then come ready to WORK this fall!